 Aspiring Indonesian Talents: here is how to thrive.

 And if you say that: " I am Indonesian talent/leaders, but I don't experience all the challenges mentioned above ".
-Then lucky you, because you have been exposed to very niche grooming environment that made you very independent, able to speak up your mind and dare to challenge others in meetings, and proudly admit distinctive impacts you individually made.
+Then lucky you, because you have been exposed to a very niche growing-up environment that made you very independent, able to speak up your mind and dare to challenge others in meetings, and proudly admit distinctive impacts you individually made.
 Out of my 15 years of experience, I spend 5 years abroad.
-I learned my lesson in a hard way, so I wish my fellow Indonesian talents can skip through the hardship through this blog.
+I learned my lesson a hard way, so I wish my fellow Indonesian talents can skip through the hardship through this blog.